LewisWard/Component-Game-Engine/README.md

 ##  Installation

-If on Windows and have Visual Studio 2015 installed, run: bin/BUILD_VS_x64.bat
+If on Windows and have Visual Studio 2015 and CMake installed, run: bin/BUILD_VS_x64.bat

 CMake will generate a VS2015 Project then open GameEngine.sln.
 Otherwise, run CMake from within the bin directory (i.e. cmake ../)

+If using Visual Studio, make sure that the "Game" Project rather then "ALL_BUILD" is set as the start up project.
+Then build and run.

+Binaries output:

+*bin/Debug/Game.exe
+*bin/Release/Game.exe

+When the game is running a console will also be open, see the console for more information such as controls.

 ## Copyright